orcahn/radtrans/README.md

 for high albedo values.
 Lambda iteration is an available preconditioner for the linear systems, these being formulated sparsely for efficiency.
 Multiple interesting choices of non-constant absorption coefficients.
-The project is designed to seamlessly accomodate 1D and 2D problems; Anisotropic mesh sizes are supported in two dimensions.
+The project is designed to seamlessly accomodate 1D and 2D problems; anisotropic mesh sizes are supported in two dimensions.
 # Dependencies

 # Structure